Daka123/PAI/README.md

-# Projects-for-P-
+# Projects-for-TUL
-All projects and assigments for classes
+All projects and assigments for classes on Technical University of Lodz